cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 Ignite CLI by default when scaffolding a packet, will ensure the chain can act both as the sender or receiver of a packet.
 This is a symmetrical setup which makes sense for some applications, like ICS20.

 However, it's also possible to have an asymmetrical setup where one chain will always be the source or destination chain for a given packet, not both.
-In this case we can update the message server and packet callbacks to error when for example a chain receives a packet, when it' supposed to be exclusively the destination chain.
-Interchain accounts or ICS27 is an example of this asymmetrical situation as will the checkers extension tutorial.
+In this case we can update the message server and packet callbacks to error when for example a chain receives a packet, though it is supposed to be exclusively the destination chain.
+Interchain Accounts or ICS27 is an example of this asymmetrical situation, as is the checkers extension tutorial.

 </Highlightbox>